jooohyunpark/itp-canvas-for-coders/README.md

 ## Course Description

-The web browser is a 21st-century canvas.
-While it is one of the most common mediums today, the web space offers infinite possibilities for new aesthetics.
-This course covers three.js fundamentals, providing students with the skills and insights to create visual experiences in web 3D.
+Web browser is a 21st-century canvas.

+While it is one of the most common media today, the web space offers infinite possibilities for new aesthetics.
+This course covers Three.js fundamentals, providing students with the skills and insights to create visual experiences in web 3D.

 ## Course Objectives